rogerbf/get-multiple-ports/README.md

 # get-multiple-ports

-Get a number of (optionally named) ports.
+Get a number of (optionally named) available ports.

 ## usage